Managing international meetings:

-What challenges do international business meeting present?
+What challenges do international business meetings present?

-Different nationalities have a very different expectation about what happens in a business meeting.
+Different nationalities have very different expectations about what happens in a business meeting.
 For some, the meeting is not the place in which the real decisions are made, it is more of an open discussion forum, which may well open up ideas and issues not taken into account in the agenda.

-For others, the meeting should have a very strict agenda which should be adhered to; concrete decisions, and action points should be agreed within the time allotted.
+For others, the meeting should have a very strict agenda which should be adhered to; concrete decisions, and action points should be agreed upon within the time allotted.
 Certain nationalities are more likely to expect the meeting to be led by a very strong leader, who will invite participants to speak and maintain tight control over turn-taking.

 Others consider the meeting to be more of a free-for-all situation, where turn-taking and interruption are more open, and leadership is less obvious.

-The nationality of a parent company can have a great influence on the corporate behaviour of the employees of a foreign subsidiary, who might otherwise have very different expectations of a meeting.
+The nationality of a parent company can have a great influence on the corporate behavior of the employees of a foreign subsidiary, who might otherwise have very different expectations of a meeting.
 The employees of a Chinese subsidiary of a German company are likely to conduct meetings in quite a different way to German employees of a German-owned company, for example.

 So, combine all these factors with a meeting conducted in the mother tongue of possibly only a small percentage of participants, and the likelihood of an international business meeting being relatively ineffective is fairly high, unless it is managed very carefully.

 I offer a course on: Managing international meetings that address these vital points: